praneshsharma10/live-image-detection/README.md

-# Live Image Recognition with Next.js and Ollama

 This is a full-stack Next.js application that uses your webcam to capture images and analyze them using a local Ollama vision model.

 ## Prerequisites